Assault and Aggravated Assault

 - commits assault with the intent to commit a felony.

-Under those circumstances, the person can be charged with aggravated assault, a third degree felony which is punishable by up to five years in Florida State Prison.
+Under those circumstances, the person can be charged with aggravated assault, a third degree felony that is punishable by up to five years in Florida State Prison.

 Incident Reports from the Pasco County Sheriff’s Office – The sheriff’s office in Pasco County, FL, provides incident reports for assault and aggravated assault crimes that offenses that occur within its jurisdiction (within Pasco County but outside the incorporated cities).
 Contact the Records Section of the Sheriff’s Office by calling 1-800-854-2862 in order to obtain a copy of the report.
 If the crime occurred within the limits of the cities in Pasco County, then you might need to contact the police department in that city.